shanecelis/bevy_asky/README.md

 marker components are `ascii::View` and `color::View` respectively.

 One can use a view of their own.
 The configurability of these particular views are limited.
-Its suggested to copy-and-paste [ascii.rs](/src/view/ascii.rs) or [color.rs](/src/view/colors.rs) for fine-grained control of the presentation.
+It is suggested to copy-and-paste [ascii.rs](/src/view/ascii.rs) or [color.rs](/src/view/colors.rs) for fine-grained control of the presentation.

 # Usage